enactjs/puppeteer_poc/README.md

 We utilize puppeteer to get chrome performance traces.

-To run all you have to do is start the server and run the test suite on it.
+To run all you have to do is start the server in one terminal window and run the test suite in another:
 ```
 npm run serve
 npm run test